Mead is an ancient form of alcohol, so I really wanted it to feel like something you would see in ‘Game of Thrones’ or something.

 From the “Thor” films and “Vikings” TV series to the continued popularity of crime dramas like “The Bridge” and “Wallander,” we’re smack dab in the middle of a Nordic renaissance.
 And what better way to toast these cultural exports than with a flagon of American Royal Mead, a modern version of the traditional honey wine whose label looks, thanks to an impressive dollop of gold foil and embossing, as historic as it does gorgeous.

 “American Royal Mead is made from 100% natural organic honey, crafted by the collaboration of millions of bees,” Gunderson explains.
-A similar synergy between designers Dunn & Co. and Blue Label Digital transformed Avery Dennison Fasson Black Vellum labels into the beauties you see on these bottles.
+A similar synergy between designers Dunn & Co. and Blue Label Packaging transformed Avery Dennison Fasson Black Vellum labels into the beauties you see on these bottles.

 The beehive on the front of the label seems to positively drip with gold, its thick line work and rich black background acting as a (yes) foil for the regal typography.
 Of course you don’t wield this much foil and embossing without encountering something of a learning curve along the way.